 With Udemy, I managed to train myself in a lot of software development topics and other skills that I could apply directly to my job, in a very practical and fun way.

-Back then, I remember taking some of the courses in certain topics of software development, and thinking that I could do something better, more in-depth and explain things in more detail.
+Back then, I remember taking some of the courses on certain topics of software development, and thinking that I could do something better, more in-depth, and explain things in more detail.